 “Before, women would self-induce by very desperate measures, like jumping from a window or having someone step on their abdomen,” Dr. Melgar told Rest of World.

 Medical abortions have become increasingly popular globally.
 As the Covid-19 pandemic has strained healthcare infrastructure around the world, many women have turned to telemedicine abortions.
 In April alone, Women on Web received 16,663 emails requesting abortion pills by mail, over 1,000 more than the organization received in February, according to Handayani.

-Even as many major urban areas of the Philippines went into strict lockdowns in an effort to contain the spread of the coronavirus, abortion sellers have continued to advertise on social media, assuring customers that their pills can still be delivered.
+Even as many major urban areas of the Philippines went into strict lockdowns in an effort to contain the spread of the novel coronavirus, abortion sellers have continued to advertise on social media, assuring customers that their pills can still be delivered.